cbcrg/pergola/doc/source/ready_to_use_scripts.rst

 .. note::

   Pergola converts data by default to BED file format.
+Refer to :ref:`mapping-file` section to see pergola's adapted genomic formats.

 If your input file is delimited by commas you can specify it as shown below: